-It is advisable that pregnant and breastfeeding women, should avoid the use of sea-buck thorn supplements until the researches ensure the safety.
+It is advisable that pregnant and breastfeeding women should avoid the use of sea buckthorn supplements until the researchers ensure the safety.

 Sea-buck thorn may interact with anticoagulants and anti-platelet drugs ( like aspirin, ibuprofen, heparin etc.) by accentuating the anti clotting activity and may increase excessive bleeding and bruising.

 It is therefore necessary to consult the physician before taking sea-buck thorn products.